stevefaulkner/html/README.md

 If you're editing the spec on Windows, be sure to read up on [how to deal with line endings](https://help.github.com/articles/dealing-with-line-endings).

+You'll probably want to configure Git to automatically rebase on pull.
+To do this, edit `.git/config` in your repository.
+In the `[branch "master"]` section, add a `rebase = true` line.
+To ensure this happens for any new branches you create, add a new section like so:

+    [branch]
+        autosetuprebase = always

 Installing the necessary software
 ---